 Education & Workforce Development

 The Education Committee is tasked with planning and implementing events surrounding the education and workforce development issues in the FMA region.
 This committee also was responsible for developing Project SCOPE, a security clearance and education awareness program for grades 7 -12, college graduates and professionals re-entering the workforce.
 The committee has created Tech Mania and STEM Family Night to bolster students’ interest in science, technology, engineering and math.
 Four white papers have been published with the oversight of this committee.

 The Meade Business Connect Committee assists companies with targeted information on the 117 government agencies and organizations at Fort Meade and region’s prime contractors, focused mentoring/protégé programs, educational outreach including networking events and forums, market analysis of the agencies and organizations at Fort Meade and the FMA Member Capabilities Exchange, which will offer detailed information about FMA member companies.

-The Membership Committee is charged with growing and maintaining membership and ensuring current and future members actively contribute to achieving the Alliance’s mission.
+The Ambassador Committee is charged with growing and maintaining membership and ensuring current and future members actively contribute to achieving the Alliance’s mission.

 Military and Family

 The Military and Family Committee focuses on providing support and assistance to the Fort George G. Meade soldiers and their families and civilian community.
 The Alliance led the community effort to outfit the to-be-constructed new Solider and Family Assistance Center at Fort Meade in support of the wounded warriors.
 The Alliance also provides assistance with bulk delivery of monthly snacks available to the soldiers as they wait for their appointments.
 The FMA is now undertaking an effort to build a Resiliency Campus on Fort Meade.

 Col. Kenneth O. McCreedy (Ret.), Chair | email@example.com